fernandodof/angular-component/README.md

 * Install bower dependencies: by running `$ bower install` from your console
 * `$ gulp run` to run the project
 * Wanna see some magic ? go to **[http://localhost:7083/src/#/list](http://localhost:7083/src/#/list)**

+Questions, suggestions or anything else, please open an issue or email me: fernandodof@gmail.com